Kapil-RwT/Ishu_Study/README.md

 ---

-## 🧠 How We Use the Google Gemini API
+## 🧠 How I Use the Google Gemini API

 *(Judges: This section details our deep integration with Gemini capabilities as outlined in the hackathon rules.)*

-We utilized **Gemini 2.0 Flash** (`gemini-2.0-flash`) as the core brain of Lumina.
+We utilized **Gemini 3.0 Flash** (`gemini-3.0-flash`) as the core brain of Lumina.
 It was the only model capable of simultaneously handling our required long context window, multimodal input processing (video frames + audio), and heavily constrained structured JSON outputs.

 ### 1. Multimodal Video Analysis via `File API`
 Instead of relying solely on error-prone YouTube transcripts, Lumina interfaces directly with the Gemini File API to upload raw lecture videos.
 We use `genai.upload_file()` to push videos into Gemini's secure servers, which allows the model to process BOTH the **visual frames** (slides, mathematical diagrams written on whiteboards, presenter gestures) AND the **audio** (spoken explanations, emphasis, Q&A) simultaneously.